lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 4.** It is necessary, observes S. Bernard, that "he who keepeth Israel" should "neither slumber nor sleep", for he who assails Israel neither slumbers nor sleeps.
 And as the One is anxious about us, so is the other to slay and destroy us, and his one care is that he who has once been turned aside may never come back.— *Neale and Littledale.*

 **Verse 4.** *Slumber.
 Sleep.* There is no climax in these words, as some have supposed.
 Etymologically, the first is the stronger word, and it occurs in Ps 76:5 *6* of the sleep of death.
 In this instance there is no real distinction between the two.
-Possibly there may be an allusion to the nightly encampment, and the sentries of the caravan.— *J.J.
-Stewart Perowne.*
+Possibly there may be an allusion to the nightly encampment, and the sentries of the caravan.— *J. J. Stewart Perowne.*

 **Verse 4.** *He... shall neither slumber nor sleep.* This form of expression, he will not slumber nor sleep, would be improper in other languages, according to the idiom of which it should rather be, He will not sleep, yea, he will not slumber: but when the Hebrews invert this order, they argue from the greater to the less.
 The sense then is, that as God never slumbers even in the smallest degree, we need not be afraid of any harm befalling us while he is asleep.— *John Calvin.*

-**Verse 4.** *He that keepeth Israel.* With an allusion to Jacob, who slept at Bethel, and to whom the promise of God took this form, "And, behold, I am with thee, and will keep thee in all places whither thou guest": Ge 28:15.— *Aben Ezra*, quoted by *H.T.
-Armfield.*
+**Verse 4.** *He that keepeth Israel.* With an allusion to Jacob, who slept at Bethel, and to whom the promise of God took this form, "And, behold, I am with thee, and will keep thee in all places whither thou guest": Ge 28:15.— *Aben Ezra*, quoted by *H. T. Armfield.*

 **Verse 4.** *Shall neither slumber nor sleep.* Man sleeps; a sentinel may slumber on his post by inattention, by long continued wakefulness, or by weariness; a pilot may slumber at the helm; even a mother may fall asleep by the side of the sick child; but God is never exhausted, is never weary, is never inattentive.
 He never closes his eyes on the condition of his people, on the wants of the world.— *Albert Barnes.*